ButinVladimir/cyberiada/ROADMAP.md

 ##### Slander

+Slander will reduce district mulitpliers for all districts.

+##### Poaching

-Slander will reduce amount of orders available in all districts.
+Poaching will reduce amount of orders and mercenaries available in all districts.

 ##### Revolt